webonise/microservices/svg-to-png/README.md

 --------

 Put the files in this folder on your server.
 Install Node.js and `npm`.
 Run `npm install` in this folder.
 Run `node server.js` to run the server.
 The server will be running on port 9876.
+Post an SVG file in a multipart form upload to `/convert`: it should be in the `file` parameter.
+(The `test.html` file demonstrates doing this from HTML.)
+The responses will be the SVG file converted into PNG.

 TODO
 --------